 While you may not need the sort of equipment seen in the adjacent photo, you may qualify for this important program.
 The criteria require that dead and dying trees must be: 1) greater than 10 inches in diameter and 20 feet in height; 2) must be within 300 feet of, and pose a structural threat to, the residence; and 3) must also be reasonably accessible by equipment or machinery.
 Seniors 60 and above are eligible, dependent on income.
 For more information SEE HERE.

 OTHER: Make the Pledge to Compost

-During PGC's May meeting, Timothy Engle, a Supervising Health Specialist with El Dorado County, spoke on the value of composting organic material in the home.
-The County invites you to make the pledge to compost your organic materials and to get you started, they are offering a free home compost bin (quantities limited).
+Timothy Engle, a Supervising Health Specialist with El Dorado County, spoke on the value of composting organic material in the home.
+The County invites you to take the pledge to compost your organic materials and to get you started, they are offering a free home compost bin (quantities limited).
 To make the pledge to compost and to get your bin, please SEE HERE.